devops4me/terraform-aws-ec2-instance-profile/README.md

 # ec2 instance role profile | iam policy statements

+**We want our ec2 instances to inherit access to AWS resources like S3 buckets, ECS repositories, CloudFront and AWS ElasticSearch.
+We use roles to avoid explicitly passing IAM credentials into ec2 instances.**

 Pass in chunk of AWS (json formatted) policy statements in the variable **`in_policy_stmts`** and reap the **`out_ec2_instance_profile`** that can be fed into the **`iam_instance_profile`** property of the **`aws_instance`** resource.

 ## Usage